avinash1606/FileSharing_frontend/README.md

-# FileSharing Frontend
+# ShareWithEase Frontend

-This is the frontend for FileSharing, a file sharing application.
+This is the frontend for ShareWithEase, a file sharing application.
 It provides a user-friendly interface for uploading files and generating shareable download links.

 ## Technologies Used